apache/spark/docs/sql-performance-tuning.md

        <td><code>spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes</code></td>
        <td>256MB</td>
        <td>
          A partition is considered as skewed if its size in bytes is larger than this threshold and also larger than <code>spark.sql.adaptive.skewJoin.skewedPartitionFactor</code> multiplying the median partition size.
-Ideally this config should be set larger than <code>spark.sql.adaptive.advisoryPartitionSizeInBytes</code>.
+Ideally, this config should be set larger than <code>spark.sql.adaptive.advisoryPartitionSizeInBytes</code>.
        </td>
        <td>3.0.0</td>
      </tr>